 - FSH muscular dystrophy (FSHD) is a genetic degenerative muscle disease with a wide range of severity and age of onset.
-When weakness is evident from birth or in early childhood, it is sometimes termed infantile FSHD. - Early-onset FSHD is estimated to affect approximately one in 200,000 people, or about 30,000 individuals worldwide. - FSHD occurs with equal frequency in males and females in all racial groups.
+When weakness is evident from birth or in early childhood, it is sometimes termed infantile FSHD. - Early-onset FSHD (also called infantile FSHD or iFSHD) is estimated to affect approximately 1 in 200,000 people, or around 30,000 individuals worldwide. - FSHD occurs with equal frequency in males and females in all racial groups.